andrewboring/andrewboring.github.io/src/pages/home.md

 Home: yes
 Template: home

+Behold, my website!
-This is my website.
-It serves as a blog and a portfolio, mostly.
+It's a blog and a portfolio, mostly.